AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/create_project/index.md

   - Create Express project
   - createDesign()
 title: Adobe Express Editor - Create New Project
-description: This guide will show you how users can start working on new projects in a CC Express editor.
+description: This guide will show you how users can start working on new projects in an Adobe Express editor.
 contributors:
   - https://github.com/amandahuarng
   - https://github.com/pklaschka